kubesphere/website/content/en/blogs/aws-kubernetes.md

 ## Obtain the KubeKey Deployment Tool

-Download KubeKey from the [Github Realese Page](https://github.com/kubesphere/kubekey/releases) or run the following command:
+Download KubeKey from the [Github Release Page](https://github.com/kubesphere/kubekey/releases) or run the following command:

 ```
 curl -sfL https://get-kk.kubesphere.io | VERSION=v1.1.1 sh -
 ```

-## Use KubeyKey to Deploy a Cluster
+## Use KubeKey to Deploy a Cluster

 Create the `config-HA.yaml` deployment configuration file.